simon387/notes/java/liferay.md

 3. at the end of the wizard, modify the ```service.xml```, see [the doc](https://docs.liferay.com/portal/7.0/definitions/liferay-service-builder_7_0_0.dtd.html)
 4. build services! right click on the module, ```Liferay```, ```build-service```
 5. check if every classes have been generated
+6. add the maven dependency in the project you would like to use the services

 #### Common errors